Just What is a Safety Manager, Anyway?

 What Does a Safety Manager Do?

 Ever wondered what a safety manager does?
-On a daily basis, the top priority for safety managers is keeping the workplace free of hazards.
+On a daily basis, safety managers’ top priority is keeping the workplace free of hazards.
 If hazards can’t be removed, safety managers must find ways to limit risk.
-For example, adding extra lighting in dimly lit areas, putting non-slip tread strips or anti-slip coating on slippery floors, or adding pallet rack guards in storage areas may help lower the risk of workplace accidents and injuries.
+For example, adding extra lighting in dimly lit areas, installing non-slip tread strips or anti-slip coating on slippery floors, or installing pallet rack guards in storage areas may help reduce the risk of workplace accidents and injuries.
 Safety managers also need to ensure that all hazards are clearly marked.
 This can be done with signs, posters, labels, floor markings, color codes, and more.

-The next order of business is making sure that workers adhere to a company’s safety guidelines.
+The next order of business is ensuring that workers adhere to the company’s safety guidelines.
 All workers need to know their employer’s safety procedures.
 They also need to receive training that verifies they know how to safely operate equipment.
 This includes requiring workers to get the proper aerial lift certifications.
-It also involves enforcing lockout/tagout procedures, which help safeguard workers from the unexpected startup of machines or equipment.
+It also involves enforcing lockout/tagout procedures to safeguard workers from unexpected machine or equipment startup.

-Safety managers must analyze job hazards to reduce risk, too.
-This starts with listing the hazards related to each job.
+Safety managers must also analyze job hazards to reduce risk.
+This starts by listing the hazards associated with each job.
 The next step is to determine what triggers these hazards.
 Then, the manager explores ways to improve workplace safety.
-One of the best ways to improve on-the-job safety involves encouraging workers to report “near misses.” accidents that almost happened but didn’t.
+One of the best ways to improve on-the-job safety involves encouraging workers to report “near misses,” accidents that almost happened but didn’t.
 These close calls reinforce the need to work safely at all times.

 Safety Manager Duties

-Asking what is a safety manager is really just the beginning.
-Looking into the typical safety manager duties can help you understand this job more thoroughly.
+Asking what a safety manager is is really just the beginning.
+Looking into the typical duties of a safety manager can help you understand this job more thoroughly.
 Here are just a few of the tasks these professionals handle:

 1. Reinforce Safety Training